AstroBaby1/as-hud/README.md

 ## Description

 its a basic optimised hud for qbcore , it will be updated in the future , its just the first version :)
-Working For both of QBCore and ESX , Converted To Esx By : [ytBeKuhl](https://github.com/ytBeKuhl)
+Working For both of QBCore and ESX and with all fuel script , Converted To Esx By : [ytBeKuhl](https://github.com/ytBeKuhl)
 ## Features

 - **Customizable HUD:** The script provides a feature-rich HUD with real-time information about vehicle speed, fuel, armor, and player statistics.